SAP/luigi/docs/advanced-scenarios.md

 - Listening to events like [`Luigi.navigation().addEventListener('topNav', (data) => {})`](luigi-core-api.md#addeventlistener)
 - Using this data to build and update navigation trees

-Be aware this is only a MVP with navigation and a simple profile, currently also only a limited amount of events are available publicly from Core.
-Please get in touch with us, if you want to build a Core app from scratch.
-We are happy to get to know what you are creating and give support by exposing required events.
+Be aware this is only a MVP with navigation and a simple profile, and only a limited amount of events are currently available publicly from Core.
+Please get in touch with us on [Slack](slack.luigi-project.io) if you want to build a Core app from scratch.
+We are happy to get to know what you are creating and support you with exposing required events.

 #### Implementation Steps

 - Create a base application which will be used for building the interface.
 It should not contain any routers, since the routing will be handled by Luigi.
 In this example we have specified a layout which consists of top and left navigation.

 - Inject `@luigi-project/core` to the `index.html` or the application itself, to be able to use `window.Luigi` later.
-See our [eample index.html:32](https://github.com/SAP/luigi/tree/master/core/examples/luigi-core-material-ui/public/index.html#L32).
-Additionally add a container which will be used to render Luigi iframes, it should not interfer with our application: [`<div luigi-app-root></div>`](https://github.com/SAP/luigi/tree/master/core/examples/luigi-core-material-ui/public/index.html#L38).
+See our [example index.html:32](https://github.com/SAP/luigi/tree/master/core/examples/luigi-core-material-ui/public/index.html#L32).
+Additionally, add a container which will be used to render Luigi iframes; it should not interfere with our application: [`<div luigi-app-root></div>`](https://github.com/SAP/luigi/tree/master/core/examples/luigi-core-material-ui/public/index.html#L38).

 - Create a Luigi configuration.
 We have used webpack to compile the configuration which can be found in `src/luigi-config/`.
 It gets built by running `npm run config`.

-- Add CSS styling to position the view container of Luigi Specify the left navigation width and position and style the view container.
-We additionally add a `.spinnerContainer` which is the view loading indicator backdrop.
+- Add CSS styling to position the view container of Luigi.
+Specify the left navigation width and position, and style the view container.
+We additionally add a `.spinnerContainer`, which is the view loading indicator backdrop:
 ```css
 :root {
   --luigi__left-sidenav--width: 256px;